cliu0816/Clean-Code/README.md

 # Clean-Code
-Notes of the book Clean Code
+This is my note for the Book Clean Code